AmaliaHaible/smo-practice/README.md

 This is a mod for Super Mario Odyssey that adds different features that intend to aid in speedrun practice (but can also be used for other reasons).

-The mod is compatible with versions 1.0.0 and 1.3.0 of Super Mario Odyssey.
+The mod is compatible with version 1.0.0 of Super Mario Odyssey.
+The original also supports 1.3.0, but i haven't tested

-This is a continuation of the [original version of this mod by fruityloops1](https://github.com/fruityloops1/smo-practice).
+This is a continuation of the [fork by xiivler](https://github.com/xiivler/smo-practice) of the [original version of this mod by fruityloops1](https://github.com/fruityloops1/smo-practice).

 ## Features